FurlanV/chat_room-backend/README.md

 # ChatRoom

-Simple chat room implementation with Node.js+Express on the backend and React/Redux+SemanticUI in the frontend.
+Simple chat room implementation with Node.js+Express and Mongoose
-The applicaton backend uses MongoDB to persist data.

 ## About the backend